The Small Firm for Big Cases

 We only collect attorneys’ fees if and when we recover compensation for you, whether by settlement or by taking your case to trial.
 If we aren’t able to recover compensation for you, we’ll foot the bill for any work we put into your case.
 This type of fee arrangement is known in the legal world as a contingency fee arrangement, and it’s commonly used by firms that represent plaintiffs in personal injury cases like Youman & Caputo.

-In addition to no fees upfront, we also offer free consultations to our clients, at no cost at all.
+The contingency fee arrangement includes free consultations to our clients, at no cost at all.
 During your medical malpractice legal consultation, we will listen to your story, take your information, and ask questions.
 From there, we’ll thoroughly evaluate all aspects of your case, including liability and damages, and if we determine that you have a valid case, we will aggressively represent your interests to maximize your recovery.

 FAQs About Medical Malpractice in Philadelphia